 Help Us De-Phrag the UP!

 The UP RC& D Council was awarded Great Lakes Restoration Initiative funding in 2015 by the EPA to combat invasive species.
-The new project entitled “Phragmites Prevention and Control Coalition of Michigan’s UP” is funded by an award of $964,922.
+The project entitled “Phragmites Prevention and Control Coalition of Michigan’s UP” was funded by an award of $964,922.
 These funds have allowed us to continue to collaborate with local and regional partners for the past three years to restore more than 1,400 acres of coastal shoreline and wetlands in the Upper Peninsula by treating invasive phragmites.
 This work follows the highly successful UP Phragmites Project which we facilitated in 2013 and 2014, and the highlights of that project can be found in the “2015 Phragmites Project Update” which is in the documents section at the bottom of this page.
-Accomplishments of our current project can also be found in the Annual Project Highlight documents which can be found below.
+Accomplishments of our current project can also be found in the Annual Project Highlight documents below.
 Our Coalition is also working with local groups to detect new infestations and conduct rapid response treatments.
 We are fortunate to be the recipient of a Michigan Invasive Species Grant which will continue our phragmites management efforts through 2018.
-We also have some funding from the Hiawatha National Forest to management phragmites on land managed by that agency.
+We also have some funding from the Hiawatha National Forest to manage phragmites on land managed by that agency.